Initial Upper Paleolithic: Technology, art, and distribution

+Detailed analysis of the IUP lithic assemblages from Bacho Kiro Cave (Bulgaria), a key reference site for the period, reveals that these groups practiced a curated lithic economy (sensu lithic analysis).
+This involved long‑distance transport of high‑quality flint blades from two main sources, up to 190 km and 130 km from Bacho Kiro Cave, respectively, indicating long-distance mobility and the transport of finished products.
+This was followed by intensive on‑site fragmentation and reduction using techniques such as bipolar knapping and re-flaking of implements.

 The dispersal of IUP-affiliated material culture into Europe, Central Asia and Siberia as well as Northwest China may stem from a distinct migration wave than the dispersal of IUP-affiliated material culture into the South, Southeast and East Asian region as well as Oceania.
 While the IUP types in Europe, Central Asia and Siberia, such as the Bacho Kiro, Ust'-Ishim, and Kara-Bom sites, are primarily affiliated with microblades, the IUP-types in South, Southeast, and East Asia, as well as Oceania, such as the Tianyuan site, are primarily affiliated with core and flake tools.
 A distinct type of IUP-affiliated technology has also been found in Nwya Devu, a Paleolithic site on the Tibetan plateau.

 In Eastern Asia the Initial Upper Paleolithic corresponds to the spread of 'core & flakes'.
 Although there is a sharp border between core/flake-based tools in Northern China and nearby blade-based tools in Mongolia, the Shuidonggou site displays both types, pointing to a period of contact or adaption.
 The 'core & flake' tools may be associated with the major source of ancestry for modern Eastern Asians, having arrived in East Asia via a southern route through South Asia into Southeast Asia and subsequently rapidly expanding northwards.

 In Europe and Central Asia, the Initial Upper Paleolithic corresponds to the spread of a particular techno-complex in Eurasia, to which possibly relates the European Châtelperronian.
 The European IUP-affiliated Aurignacian complex (Protoaurignacian and Early Aurignacian) with its famous Cave art seems to correspond to another, later, human wave which spread through the Levant area.
 In effect Aurignacian (42,000-28,000 BP) layers generally postdate late Mousterian and Initial Upper Paleolithic assemblages.
 Aurignacian seems to have emerged out of the Initial Upper Paleolithic around 43,000 to 42,000 cal BP, in a process that is yet to be determined.